Māori history

 DigitalNZ is a search site that focuses on all things New Zealand.
 It connects you to reliable digital collections from New Zealand libraries, museums, galleries, government departments, media and community groups.

-Try searching for 'Hikoi' (Māori marches or protests) to find images, audio, videos and stories on this topics.
+Try searching for '1975 hīkoi' or '1975 march' to find images, audio, and videos on this topic.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the organisation’s mission and values are.